Aschen/nimiq-node-docker/README.md

  - `WALLET` : Wallet address to mine.
 Will generate a new one if blank. (eg: `WALLET=NQ488CKHBA242VR3N249N8MNJ5XX74DB5XJ8`)
  - `NETWORK` : Network to run the node on.
 Can be `test`, `dev`, `main` or `bounty`

-Or you can edit the configuration file `node.conf` and then specify the client to use it.
+### Configuration files

+There is some configuration file examples in the `configs/` directory.
 You still have to specify the network with environment variable even if it's specified in the configuration file : `NETWORK=main CONFIG_FILE=configs/smart-pool-miner.conf docker-compose up -d`

 #### /!\ Running a full node